-Here are my top six vegan nutrition tips to help you get started and keep you moving forward on your journey toward leading a healthy vegan lifestyle.
+Here are my top five vegan nutrition tips to help you get started and keep you moving forward on your journey toward leading a healthy vegan lifestyle.

 Vegan Nutrition Tips #1: Quit worrying about protein

 Our modern day culture seems to be obsessed about protein thanks to various ad campaigns and an obsession with looking lean and buff.
 For generations, we’ve all been led to believe that meat, dairy and eggs are the only sources protein, but that’s just not true.
 Plant-based foods contain all of the essential amino acids (building blocks of protein) required for human health and growth.
 Yes, that means vegetables contain protein!
 So do nuts, seeds, grains, beans, legumes, fruits and sea vegetables.

 But how much do you need?
 Protein requirements generally depend on your weight, level of activity and physiological state (whether you are pregnant or lactating).
 The World Health Organisation (WHO) guideline for the recommended requirement for protein is 0.83 g/kg of body weight per day for healthy adults.
 Additional protein is recommended for pregnant and lactating women.1 For athletes, based on the current evidence, the recommendation is 1.2–1.6 g/kg of body weight of protein per day.2 So as long as you eat enough calories and include a variety of whole plant-based foods, you can easily get all the protein you need on a vegan diet.